Raw material summary — auto-calculated for selected reactor

 R-2500 procedure under development.
 Strip targets and step structure for the 2,500-gal reactor are not yet finalized.
 Verify with engineering before running a batch on R-2500.
 Steps shown above are inherited from R-600 as a placeholder only.

-Supervisor confirms: (1) batch record is complete and legible; (2) all critical-step verification signatures are present (R5 oxone double-check, W2 stop-agitator double-check, and all material weighings); (3) any deviations are documented above; (4) final jug count is within expected range — over-stripped batches can be corrected at the rotovap, under-stripped batches simply take longer to process.
+Supervisor confirms strip phase complete: (1) all strip steps signed; (2) any strip deviations and downtime are documented above; (3) final jug count is within expected range — over-stripped batches can be corrected at the rotovap, under-stripped batches simply take longer to process; (4) traveler sheet prepared for downstream handoff.